Security and data privacy

 ConfigTracking | A list of configuration values the generator uses |

-GenIgnoreUsed | Whether or not a generation action uses a .genignore file, read more in the .genignore docs |
+GenIgnoreUsed | Whether a generation action used a .genignore file (read more in the .genignore docs) |

-- Third-party code dependencies - All Speakeasy-created SDKs use minimal to no third-party dependencies.
+- Third-party code dependencies: All Speakeasy-created SDKs use minimal to no third-party dependencies.
 Please see the language-specific design pages for more information.

-- All tokens stored as GitHub secrets - Publishing tokens, such as those used for npm or PyPI, are stored as GitHub Actions secrets (opens in a new tab).
-The Speakeasy GitHub workflows use these tokens to publish SDK packages to package managers on behalf of the customer, but will never export or have plain text access to these tokens.
+- All tokens stored as GitHub secrets: Publishing tokens, such as those used for npm or PyPI, are stored as GitHub Actions secrets (opens in a new tab).
+The Speakeasy GitHub workflows use these tokens to publish SDK packages to package managers on behalf of the customer, but will never export or have plain-text access to these tokens.

-Code Ownership
+Code ownership

 - All code generated by Speakeasy is owned by the customer.
-Speakeasy licenses code with the open-source MIT License (opens in a new tab) by default.
+Speakeasy licenses code with the open source MIT License (opens in a new tab) by default.
 The license can be altered by the owner of the SDK at any time after generation.

 SPEAKEASY_API_KEY

-Found a Bug or Vulnerability?
+Found a bug or vulnerability?

 Questions?